 - University of California system (UC Berkeley, UC Riverside, UC Santa Cruz, UCLA, etc.)

-Which Application System Should You Use
+Common App vs. Coalition: System Should You Use

 Disclaimer: The views and opinions expressed in this article are those of the authors and do not necessarily represent those of the College Reality Check.